10 August 2020

 Mansfield Park (Sylvestra Le Touzel)

-I have liked Jane Austen’s novels since my teenage years, but I have to acknowledge that, in places, they can be a bit slow-moving.
+I have liked Jane Austen’s novels since my teenage years.
+But I have to acknowledge that, in places, they can be a bit slow-moving.
 So although in general I prefer books to their film adaptations, I have very much enjoyed some of the film versions of Austen’s books.

-Except for ‘Mansfield Park’.
-I’m not even going to link to my review of the appalling version we saw back in 2008, with Billie Piper extraordinarily badly cast as the gentle, prudish Fanny Price.
 So I was delighted to learn that there was also a BBC version, in several episodes (rather like the BBC version of Pride and Prejudice which was so well done, and so popular).
 It was made in 1983 as a mini-series.
 We were given it years ago, but had not actually watched it, thinking - at first - that we would need a full afternoon to see such a long adaptation.

 It made more sense, of course, to see just one episode at a time, as would have been the case with the TV version.
 And although my husband had never read ‘Mansfield Park’, and couldn’t remember the story from the other version, he appreciated this almost as much as I did.
 With six episodes, this version is able to be very true to the book.
-I haven’t read it for some time, but when I checked particular scenes after watching them, I saw that the dialogue and action was very close to the original.
+I haven’t read it for some time, but when I checked particular scenes after watching them, I saw that the dialogue and action was close to the original.

 I found Lady Bertram rather irritating, but think that’s how she’s supposed to be.
 And she’s a great deal kinder than her sister-in-law, the widowed Mrs Norris, who idolises the two Bertram girls, Maria and Julia, and treats Fanny as little more than a servant.
 Mrs Norris is one of Austen’s ironical creations, and she’s played extremely well in this adaptation by Anna Massey.